 - Tell all of your health care providers that you take this drug.
-This includes your doctors, nurses, pharmacists, and dentists. - Have your blood work and other lab tests checked as you have been told by your doctor. - This drug prevents many other drugs from getting into the body.
-If you take other drugs, check with your doctor or pharmacist to see if you need to take them at some other time than this drug. - Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
+This includes your doctors, nurses, pharmacists, and dentists. - Have blood work checked as you have been told by the doctor.
+Talk with the doctor. - Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
 You will need to talk about the benefits and risks to you and the baby.